 Note: The River-To-River Trail Society publishes a detailed, section-by-section trail map, the River-To-River Trail Guide.
 It is available from the Society or from the National Forest.
 A newer version should be released in 2009.

 Overall, River-To-River Trail - East is the 1st most popular hiking trail of all 17 hikes in Illinois.
-Several of the better hiking trails are nearby River-To-River Trail - East including Kinkaid Lake Trail, Cedar Lake Trails, Garden Of The Gods, Beaver Trail, River-To-River Trail - West and Johnson Creek.
+Several of the better hiking trails are nearby River-To-River Trail - East including Kinkaid Lake Trail, Cedar Lake Trail System, Garden Of The Gods, Beaver Trail, River-To-River Trail - West and Johnson Creek.